joomla/accessibility/docs/testing/testing-single-page.md

 ### C. Color and contrast
 * Is important information conveyed differently, than in a way that is not based solely on the senses, eg only by color? [(1.3.3 Sensory Characteristics - Level A][18], [1.4.1 Use of Color - Level A)][19]
 * Is the contrast between text and background at least 4.5: 1 and for large fonts at least 3: 1?
+[1.4.3 Contrast (Minimum)- Level AA][44]

 ### D. Time, movement, disturbance
 * Can you stop, pause or hide moving, flicking, or auto-refreshing elements? [(2.2.2 Pause, Stop, Hide - Level A)][20]